On this page

 Consul-General Stephen Wong

-Since January 2019, Stephen Wong has served as New Zealand's consul-general in Chengdu, covering south-west China.
+Since January 2021, Stephen Wong has served as New Zealand's consul-general in Shanghai, covering east China.

 Stephen attended the University of Waikato, where he graduated with a Bachelor of Laws (Hons) and Bachelor of Arts majoring in political science, and he has been admitted to practice as a lawyer.
 He speaks Cantonese and has been trained in Mandarin Chinese.